 (The Messiah did not die to cleanse pork bacon!)

 So please do not be led astray by false witnesses of the Bible who have not read all of it in context.

 Read the scriptures in full and consider them all and you will not be able to be led astray by those spreading these obvious false doctrines.

-If you eat that which YHWH has told you that you must never eat, then you're sinning against YHWH our Father, and the Messiah died to pardon our sins, if we keep sinning intentionally we're trying to make it so he died for nothing.
+If you eat that which YHWH has told you that you must never eat, then you're sinning against YHWH our Father, and the Messiah died to pardon our sins, if we keep sinning intentionally we're making it to where he died for nothing for us.